My September in Italy: Halfway Through and Full of Surprises

 Back to Italy: A Big Event

-After six days in Jordan, I flew back to Italy, straight into the chaos of a big event Avis Lombardia was organizing at Castello di Malpensa.
+After six days in Jordan, I flew back to Italy, straight into the chaos of a big event Avis Lombardia was organizing at Castello di Somma Lombardo.
 And when I say straight into it, I mean literally,I landed and went directly to the event, where I was scheduled to speak about my volunteering experience in front of Avis members from different cities in Lombardy.
 I was a bit nervous, especially since I arrived just hours before the presentation, but I managed to pull it off!
 It ended up being an amazing experience, and I was proud of myself for handling it, jet lag and all.

 Finding Comfort in Milan